AlmaLinux/alma-sbom/README.md

 ## Using the AlmaLinux SBOM CLI

-The AlmaLinux OS SBOM CLI accepts the following arguments:
+The AlmaLinux SBOM CLI named __alma-sbom__ is provided as command line tool installed on your system or on your virtual environment(if you follow Getting Started).
+It has two subcommands.
+You can get two different types of SBOMs(Build and Package) by using these subcommands appropriately.

+You can use the following arguments for alma-sbom command:
 * __output-file__: The file you want to save the generated SBOM to.
 If not provided, the resulting SBOM is printed to stdout
 * __file-format__: The SBOM type and file format you want to generate.
-Either CycloneDX or SPDX, although right now we only support the CycloneDX format.
-The output format you want to use, either JSON or XML
-* __build-id__: The Build id you want to generate the SBOM for
-* __rpm-package-hash__: The Immudb hash of the package you want to generate the SBOM for
+Either CycloneDX or SPDX.
+The available file formats vary depending on the SBOM format.
+Currently, we support the following combinations: {spdx-json,spdx-xml,spdx-yaml,spdx-tagvalue,cyclonedx-json,cyclonedx-xml}
 * __albs-url__: The URL of the AlmaLinux Build System, if different from the production one, _https://build.almalinux.org_
 * __immudb-username__: The immudb username, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
 * __immudb-password__: The immudb password, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
 * __immudb-database__: The immudb database name, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
 * __immudb-address__: The immudb host address, could be provided either by setting the environmental variable or by using this option, by default uses value from ImmudbWrapper module
 * __immudb-public-key-file__: (Optional) Path of the public key to use for authenticating requests, must be provided either by setting the environmental variable or by using this option
+* __verbose__ or __debug__: You can get verbose or debug output

+### Creating an SBOM of a Build

+You can get SBOM of a Build using __build__ subcommand.

+You can use the following arguments for build subcommand:
+* __build-id__: The Build id you want to generate the SBOM for

-Note that you have to either provide a _build-id_ or an _rpm-package-hash_
+Note that you have to provide a _build-id_

-### Creating an SBOM of a Build in JSON format
+Example to make SBOM of a Build with build-id option in cyclonedx-json format:

-`python alma_sbom.py --file-format cyclonedx-json --build-id 4372`
+`$ alma-sbom --file-format cyclonedx-json --build-id 4372`

 ### Creating an SBOM of a package in XML format

+You can get SBOM of a Package using __package__ subcommand.

+You can use the following arguments for package subcommand:
+* __rpm-package-hash__: The Immudb hash of the package you want to generate the SBOM for
+* __rpm-package__: The path to RPM package you want to generate the SBOM for

+Note that you have to either provide a _rpm-package-hash_ or an _rpm-package_

+Example to make SBOM of a Package with rpm-package-hash option in cyclonedx-xml format with verbose output:
-`python alma_sbom.py --file-format cyclonedx-xml --rpm-package-hash b00d871e204ca8cbcae72c37c53ab984fdadc3846c91fb35c315335adfe0699b`
+`$ alma-sbom --verbose --file-format cyclonedx-xml --rpm-package-hash b00d871e204ca8cbcae72c37c53ab984fdadc3846c91fb35c315335adfe0699b`

+Example to make SBOM of a Package with rpm-package option in spdx-yaml format with debug output:
+`$ alma-sbom --debug --file-format spdx-yaml --rpm-package /path/to/package`

 ## Using the AlmaLinux Git Notarization Tool